 The principal land use, today, is agriculture production with some areas in pasture and/or forage production.
 The fertile soils of the broader floodplains are almost exclusively cropland where channelization and levee construction have occurred.
-Timber production is a minor land use, especially within protected areas but may be more common in areas that have not been artificially drained and channelized or leveed.
+Timber production is also a significant land use, which occurs in both narrow drainageways and locally in broader floodplains.
+Timberland may be the dominant land use along streams and larger floodplains that have not been channelized or leveed.